 Another increasingly effective mode of distribution and promotion was that of celebrity endorsement.

-as Sunday newspaper supplements went a long way toward putting ragtime in as many homes as possible.
+as Sunday newspaper supplements went a long way toward putting ragtime in as many homes as possible, creating a thirst for more of it.
 Catalogs of music libraries were routinely sent out, some via a parcel post spread, usually for free.
 General magazines also sometimes had supplements, and most had prominent advertisements for music with some catchy samples, or for piano rolls and hardware to play them, much in the way that televisions would dominate magazines of the 1950s and 1960s.
 Even basic businesses like Woolworths Five and Dime stores added music departments and demonstrators to staff them, as did most of the fancier department stores around the country.
-Select pieces would be heavily disounted as loss-leaders in order to gain foot traffic in the retail spaces to encourage the purchase of the more popular hit songs.
-In these ways popular music helped propogate itself into its own popularity, albeit with a lot more effort than by radio, which would eventually be the most viable and widespread conduit.
-To some extent, for the first time in American society, the public was ostensibly being told what was popular, although that ploy clearly did not always succeed.
+Select pieces would be heavily discounted as loss-leaders in order to gain foot traffic in the retail spaces to encourage the purchase of the more popular hit songs.
+In these ways popular music helped propagate itself into its own popularity, albeit with a lot more effort than by radio, which would eventually be the most viable and widespread conduit.
+To some extent, for the first time in American society, the public was ostensibly being told what was popular (and sometimes what was not), although that ploy clearly did not always succeed.

-PIANOS: In addition to the burgeoning sheet music industry, other facets of the economy saw clear gains due to renewed consumer confidence by 1898, and the desire to bring broader entertainment and leisure into the American home.
+In addition to the burgeoning sheet music industry, other facets of the economy saw clear gains due to renewed consumer confidence by 1898, and the desire to bring broader entertainment and leisure into the American home.
 Of course to play most music in the home for frequent family gatherings, a required piece of furniture was the piano.

 But many American consumers had neither the time nor the inclination

-Ragtime and liquor seemed to go together well, and this combination was an experience afforded to the many millions of visitors to the 1904 Louisiana Purchase Exposition, also known as the 1904 World's Fair, with its many venues offering both.
+Ragtime and liquor seemed to go together well, and this combination was an experience afforded to the many millions of visitors to the 1904 Louisiana Purchase Exposition, also known as the 1904 Saint Louis [Missouri] World's Fair, with its many venues offering both.
 The musicians themselves imbibed in more than just alcohol, acquiring dependencies on some of the variety of opiates readily available before the advent of the U.S. Food and Drug Administration and the Pure Food and Drugs Act of 1906.
 The musicians often introduced select members of their audiences to a cornucopia of drugs as well.
 Once these substances were made illegal, a black market was formed where these narcotics were still available, but at inflated prices.
 Addictions being what they are, business was good and the economy was still driven from within this diabolical cycle.
 In fact, it was the abuse and addiction of alcohol that contributed to one of the underground's greatest economic boons - the Prohibition of Alcohol in the United States instituted in 1920 in the form of the 18th amendment to the Constitution and the dreaded Volstead Act.
 Opium dens were still in operation, but now the Speakeasy was added to the mix, and many musicians could command even higher wages working in these venues, given the potential risk of raids by law enforcement, when they cared to do so.
 In addition, addiction and detox units were proliferating by necessity in American hospitals, creating more trained staff positions as well as state and local government subsidies.
 No matter what the money went for, it all trickled back into the economy somehow.